canalplus/rx-player/doc/api/player_options.md

 _defaults_: ``30``

 Set the default buffering goal, as a duration ahead of the current position, in seconds.

-Once this size of buffer reached, the player won't try to download new video segments anymore.
+Once this size of buffer is reached, the player won't try to download new video segments anymore.

 ### <a name="prop-maxBufferAhead"></a>maxBufferAhead